yceffort/yceffort-blog-v2/content/pages/about.md

 ---
-title: "About me"
+title: 'About me'
 published: true
-template: "page"
+template: 'page'
 slug: /about/
 socialImage: '/'
 ---